Michael Fingleton: Effects of the economic crisis and retirement

 The performance of the building society crashed in 2008 as bad loans spiralled.
 Irish Nationwide made a pretax loss of €280 million for the year, after writing off €464 million on bad loans, a 10-fold increase on the 2007 figure.
 The state was eventually forced to inject €2.7 billion into the society to shore up its balance sheet and prevent the collapse of a government-guaranteed institution.

 In the run-up to the 2008 annual board meeting, with Fingleton approaching 70, when he would be required to retire as a director, the board considered tabling a motion that would permit him to stay on for another two years.
 The idea was abandoned and Fingleton refused to stay on as the chief executive unless he was paid the same amount as in 2007, when he had received a €1m bonus.
 At the end of April 2009, Fingleton retired, buffeted by criticism for receiving the €1m "bonus" in 2008.
 He left Irish Nationwide relying on the continued support of the Irish government through the guarantee scheme to raise funding from bond investors to keep the institution in business.
 Losses from 2009 of €2.5bn effectively wiped out all profits made by the society since its inception as Irish Nationwide.
 Fingleton received €221k in pay for the final four months of his employment, up to April 2009.
 This amount, calculated on an annual basis, exceeded the cap of €500k imposed by the Government for top bankers.

 As the depth of the society's problems became apparent, Fingleton came under public and political pressure to return the €1m bonus.
 In April 2010, he offered to give it to charity, but this proposal was rejected by the Irish government.
 As of December 2010 there was no evidence that the money had been returned.

-Personal and family
+Personal life and death

-Michael Fingleton is married to his wife, Eileen.
-They live in Shankill in South Dublin.
-He enjoys horse racing and frequently attends racing festivals.
-They have four children.
-Their son, Michael Fingleton jnr, is a former employee of Irish Nationwide.
+Fingleton was married to Eileen.
+They lived in Shankill in South Dublin, and had four children.
+Their son is a former employee of Irish Nationwide.

+Fingleton died from complications of a stroke on 2 August 2026, at the age of 88.